About Me

 Community

 Teaching and Mentoring: I developed my passion for teaching while working at the UC Berkeley Student Learning Center, and I remain dedicated to mentoring and STEM pedagogy through the Certificate of Practice in University Teaching at Caltech.
 I have also mentored for the LAMAT Institute , a REU at UCSC.
 See my mentee's work here!.
-At Caltech, I have been a mentor for the Caltech Connection Program , which connects students at Pasadena Community College and other minority-serving institutions with Caltech graduate students and postdocs for research experiences.
+At Caltech, I was a mentor for the Caltech Connection Program , which connects students at Pasadena Community College and other minority-serving institutions with Caltech graduate students and postdocs for research experiences.

 Outreach: I have enjoyed the opportunity to present a Stargazing Lecture for Caltech Astronomy Outreach , as well as participate in the panels for many other Stargazing Lectures during my time at Caltech.
 I was a speaker and panelist at the Sequoia National Park Dark Sky Festival in September 2022.